top of page

 Photo_MMartin.jpg

-Michael is a PhD student with focus on glacier-volcano interactions, which he explores using remote sensing satellite data.
+Michael holds a PhD from Manchester Metropolitan University which focused on glacier-volcano interactions, investigated with remote sensing satellite data.
 He holds a BSc (University of Mainz, Germany) and a MSc (University of Tübingen, Germany) in Geosciences.
 His main interests are in how glaciers and volcanoes interact before, during and after volcanically active phases and if this behaviour can be linked to the type and timing of the activity.
 To investigate these processes, he works with mostly freely available satellite imagery using google earth engine and GIS.
-Future steps of his work will include building up of a training database of satellite imagery to automatize feature detection on glaciers.
-This will help to develop a satellite based predictive tool for monitoring future eruptions.
+He also built a training database of satellite imagery to automate feature detection on glaciers which can help in developing a satellite-based predictive tool for monitoring future eruptions.

 antoniskorkofigas.png